STarrio/Vizzuality-Importer-Challenge/README.md

 ###### localhost:6200/search/parent_sector/:parentSector

 Parent Sector filter (returns all entries with the given parent sector).
-:parentSector'svalue is defined on types/categories.ts.
+:parentSector's value is defined on types/categories.ts.